Angelica

 Sowing Angelica Seeds.

-angelica seeds When planting in the autumn, sow the seeds where you wish to have the plants permanently reside or in a nursery bed.
+Sow the seeds in the autumn, as they will need the cold to germinate, where you wish to have the plants permanently reside or in a nursery bed.
 Seeds should be planted half an inch deep to ensure the seeds are covered.
 Keep the soil loose and open as long as tools can be used among the plants.
 Once your angelica plants are established enough to shade the ground well, they may be left to care for themselves.

 Our sources disagree a bit here.
 The older materials provide the following advice: Transplant your angelica seedlings when still small with a space of about 18 inches between each plant.
 If not already in their permanent location, transplant your angelica plants in the autumn 3 feet apart.

-A modern resource explains that with it's long taproot, Angelica can be quite tempermental if transplanted and recommends not covering the seeds.
+A modern resource explains that with it’s long taproot, Angelica can be quite temperamental if transplanted and recommends not covering the seeds.

 Angelica Propagation.